-Students enrolled in an electromechanical technology associate's degree program learn about programmable controllers, mechanical maintenance and process control instrumentation.
+Students enrolled in a 2-year electromechanical technology associate's degree program learn about programmable controllers, mechanical maintenance and process control instrumentation.
 These programs typically emphasize electrical, robotic, automatic and mechanical aspects of manufacturing.
 Students gain knowledge in fiber optics, electrical code, artificial intelligence, industrial electricity and schematic interpretation.

 Prior to enrolling in an electromechanical technology associate's degree program, students must have earned a high school or general education diploma.
 Some colleges also have requirements regarding grade point average (GPA) and college entrance exams.

 Some of the classes students enrolled in an electromechanical technology associate's degree program can expect to take include the following:

 - Fiber optics

 - Drive components

 - Maintenance systems

 A 4-year electromechanical engineering technology bachelor's degree program provides students with the knowledge and skills necessary to understand electronics and mechanical components and systems.
 Bachelor's degree candidates learn to design electromechanical engineering systems for automated processes, solve electromechanical engineering problems and fabricate electromechanical components and processes.

 Students must earn a high school or general education diploma prior to enrolling in a bachelor's degree program, and some colleges require students to meet GPA or college entrance exam score minimums.
 Earning an associate's degree with transferable credits may decrease the time required to complete a bachelor's degree in electromechanical technology.
 Also, it's recommended that students complete college-level courses in algebra, geometry, trigonometry and physics before beginning electromechanical engineering technology courses.